-Giant slalom occupies a certain middle ground between downhill and specialty slalom.
-Its usual parameters are the length of the track 1000-1500 meters, average speed 60-70 km / h, the duration of one descent is about 100 seconds.
-The steepness of the arcs is less than the slalom by about one and a half to two times, the duration of the slide in each turn is much longer, the total load also exceeds the slalom.
-Gates 6-8 meters wide are marked with twin poles connected by one flag (when knocked down, they sometimes get tangled in the legs and can cause a lot of trouble).
-Considering this, collisions with poles on the giant slalom course are undesirable.
-Unlike special slalom, they are almost never deliberately knocked down, only allowing themselves to deflect the shaft with a sliding touch. inner shoulder.
-All this leaves an imprint on the technique and tactics of the giant slalom.
+Giant slalom occupies a middle ground between downhill and special slalom.
+Its usual parameters are track length 1000-1500 meters, average speed 60-70 km/h, duration of one descent is about 100 seconds.
+The steepness of the arcs is approximately one and a half to two times less than slalom ones, the duration of sliding in each turn is much longer, the total load also exceeds the slalom one.
+The gate, 6-8 meters wide, is marked by paired poles connected by one flag (when knocked down, they sometimes get tangled in the legs and can cause a lot of trouble).
+Given this, collisions with poles on the giant slalom course are undesirable.
+Unlike special slalom, they are almost never deliberately knocked down, allowing oneself only to deflect the shaft with a sliding touch inner shoulder.
+All this leaves an imprint on the technique and tactics of giant slalom.

-The turning technique is dominated by the desire for flat-cut sliding with maximum load. outer ski and cutting the edge into hard snow or sliding along the counter-slopes of the broken track.
-Here, more often than in the slalom, it is possible to carry out a purely cut turn with a flat-cut slip in the conjugation of the arcs (Fig. 89).
+The turning technique is dominated by the desire for flat-cut sliding with maximum load external ski and cutting an edge into hard snow or sliding along the counterslopes of a broken track.
+Here, more often than in slalom, it is possible to carry out a purely carved turn with flat-cut sliding in conjunction with arcs (Fig. 89).

 Rice.
-89. Carved turn with maximum loading of the outer ski along the entire arc and vigorous repulsion from it
+89. Carved turn with maximum load of the outer ski throughout the entire arc and energetic push-off from it

-Just as leaning on the top ski in an oblique descent is considered a mistake, so leaning on the inside ski in a turn is also undesirable, since the inside leg is more bent and therefore can carry less load and fatigue more quickly.
-However, it should be borne in mind that the long-term loading of the inner edge of the outer ski is sometimes associated with a weakening of the grip of the skis with snow, to strengthen it, the knee is shifted inside the turn, making a lateral deflection, which causes the thigh and lower leg to be not in the same plane.
-As a result, the functionality of the lateral ligaments is reduced. knee joint and the incidence of knee injuries is on the rise.
+Just as relying on the top ski in a slanting descent is considered a mistake, relying on the inside ski in a turn is also undesirable, since the inside leg is more bent and, therefore, can carry less load and fatigues faster.
+However, it should be taken into account that prolonged loading of the inner edge of the outer ski is sometimes associated with a weakening of the adhesion of the skis to the snow; to strengthen it, the knee is shifted inside the turn, creating a lateral deflection, which is why the thigh and shin are not in the same plane.
+As a result, the functionality of the lateral ligaments is reduced knee joint and the number of knee injuries is increasing.

-If the conditions on the track allow, skating take-offs with a wide amplitude of the side step are beneficial, which is only possible in a deep squat on the inside leg.
-Therefore, an athlete must have a sense of proportion in all his actions and give preference to the most profitable of them (Fig. 90).
-In the giant slalom, an important role is played by strength training and endurance, giving the opportunity to be active from start to finish.
+If the situation on the track allows, skating push-offs with a wide amplitude of the lateral step are advantageous, which is only possible in a deep squat on inner leg.
+Therefore, the athlete must have a sense of proportion in all his actions and give preference to the most profitable ones (Fig. 90).
+In giant slalom, they play an important role strength training and endurance, giving you the opportunity to be active from the start to the finish.

 Rice.
-90. Purity of sliding is achieved by reducing the curvature of turns: 1 - ordinary turns with side slip; 2 - excessive rectification of the main phase leads to braking in mates; 3 - theoretically possible path along straight segments; 4 - long arcs with flat-cut sliding; 5 - carved turns with lateral step in mates
+90. Clean sliding is achieved by reducing the curvature of turns: 1 - ordinary turns with lateral slipping; 2 - excessive straightening of the main phase leads to inhibition in conjugations; 3 - theoretically possible path along straight sections; 4 - long arcs with flat-cut sliding; 5 - cut turns with lateral steps in mates

-Ski action is not about sitting passively in a low stance with extremely flexed joints that transmit less pressure to the lead ski and are able to carry less load.
-Flexion of the joints is inevitable, but it also causes additional load to muscles and ligaments. too hard bent leg it is difficult to push off quickly and powerfully.
-Therefore, in order not to find yourself in an unpleasant situation of “wedging” in the position of the scissors, you need timely and strong extrusion forward and upward, otherwise you can get stuck on the inside ski in the rear stance.
+Skiing ability is not about sitting passively in a low stance with extremely flexed joints, which transfer less pressure to the lead ski and are able to withstand less load.
+Flexion of the joints is inevitable, but it also determines additional load on muscles and ligaments.
+Too much bent leg it is difficult to push off quickly and powerfully.
+Therefore, in order not to find yourself in the unpleasant situation of “wedging” in the scissor position, you need timely and strong squeezing forward and upward, otherwise you can get stuck on the inside ski in the rear stance.

-Young skiers who are poorly prepared physically and technically often find themselves in a similar situation and fly off the track in a squat on an inside ski.
-However, this should not be an argument against "transferring" from the outside ski to the inside, the purpose of which is to transfer the body to a higher trajectory, as well as to ensure speed stability during the process of pushing off and sliding the outside ski along a steeper "oblique" slope.
-And the closer the end of the turn to the traverse, the more tangible the advantage of this technique, which was repeatedly used by the 1984 Olympic champions Debbie Armstrong (Fig. 91) and Max Julin (Fig. 92).
+Young skiers, poorly prepared physically and technically, often find themselves in a similar situation and fly off the piste while sitting on the inside ski.
+However, this should not be an argument against “transferring” from the outer ski to the inner ski, the purpose of which is to transfer the body to a higher trajectory, as well as to ensure stability of speed in the process of pushing off and sliding the outer ski on a steeper “oblique descent”.
+And the closer the end of the turn is to the traverse, the more tangible the advantage of this technique, which was repeatedly used by the 1984 Olympic champions Debbie Armstrong (Fig. 91) and Max Julin (Fig. 92).

 Rice.
 91. Olympic champion 1984 Debbie Armstrong

-Improving the technique of skating repulsion, one must sensitively capture its duration, especially the beginning and end.
-If the athlete “opens” early in the scissors, then braking will result; if he lingers on the outside ski longer than necessary, it will turn too far, and lateral vibration and slipping may occur.
-A sense of time and sharpness of repulsion is developed in multiple repetitions.
-For greater activity and maneuverability in the giant, it is more profitable to make turns on half-bent legs, which retain the ability to withstand heavy loads longer.
+When improving the technique of skating push-off, you need to sensitively grasp its duration, especially the beginning and end.
+If the athlete “opens up” early in the scissors, then braking will result; if he stays on the outer ski longer than necessary, it will turn out to be too large an angle, and lateral vibration and slippage may occur.
+The sense of timing and sharpness of repulsion is developed through repeated repetitions.
+For greater activity and maneuverability in a giant, it is more advantageous to make turns on half-bent legs, which retain the ability to withstand heavy loads longer.

-Sometimes the transfer of body weight from the outside ski to the inside takes the entire second half of the turn in duration.
-Thus, by the end, his outer ski carries almost no load, which indicates a lack of emphasis in repulsion (Fig. 93).
-On fig. Figures 89 and 93 show typical giant slalom turns using the skate stride.
-Each of them has its own characteristics, depending on the steepness of the slope, the curvature and speed of movement, as well as the condition of the snow.
+Sometimes the transfer of body weight from the outer ski to the inner ski lasts the entire second half of the turn.
+Thus, by the end of it, the outer ski bears almost no load, which indicates a lack of emphasis in repulsion (Fig. 93).
+In Fig. 89 and 93 show typical turns in a giant slalom using a skating step.
+Each of them has its own characteristics, depending on the steepness of the slope, curvature and speed of movement, as well as on the condition of the snow.
 A skating step with a wide angle of ski divergence is more often used on steep arcs by athletes with strong legs.
-This technique requires exceptional aggressiveness and redoubled attention when pulling up the toe of the outer ski so as not to catch it on the pole below the standing flag.
-The arc along which the outer ski slides can be of constant curvature, decreasing or increasing towards the end, resembling a lash.
-The latter technique is usually used in cases of the threat of “escape” of the support, as well as when a higher entry into the next turn is required.
+This technique requires exceptional aggressiveness and redoubled attention when pulling up the tip of the outside ski, so as not to catch it on the pole below the standing flag.
+The arc along which the outer ski glides can be of constant curvature, decreasing or increasing towards the end, resembling an undercut.
+The last technique is usually used in cases where there is a threat of the support “slipping away”, as well as when a higher approach to the next turn is necessary.

-The duration of the main phase of sliding in the turns of the giant slalom makes it necessary to pay special attention to the skier's stance.
-On fig. 94 consecutively shows five postures of the skier.
-The turn to the left is carried out by him on a relatively gentle section of the slope with a bend in the middle of the arc, which required him to additionally bend his legs (Fig. 2).
-With access to a steep section, the athlete increased the forward inclination, his stance is distinguished by the free position of the hands, bringing them forward with a light, pendulum movement of the sticks, usually ending with a short-term injection (in this case, without it).
-The general pattern of the upper body in all poses is almost the same and gives the impression of a closed stance.
-But this is a feature of the modern technique of turning in the giant slalom - without a pronounced lateral bending in the lumbo-pelvic region, on an almost straightened outer leg, at cut sliding.
-This is something common that is now inherent in all the strongest skiers in the world.
-When repulsed (Fig. 3), he transfers the weight of the body simultaneously with the step from the outside to the left ski advanced forward.
-Pulling up the outer ski starts with a toe lift, for this it ends with a push through the heel, but without a squat.
-As a result, in FIG. 3 and 4 he is in a better position, with complete control of his body and skis.
-Continuing to slide for some moment on the outer edge of the left ski, it gradually turns it over to the inner edge - thus, at the conjugation of arcs (Fig. 4 and 5), it performs a full cycle of flat-cut sliding.
+The duration of the main sliding phase in giant slalom turns forces you to pay special attention to the skier’s stance.
+In Fig. 94 shows five skier poses in sequence.
+He makes a left turn on a relatively flat section of the slope with an inflection in the middle of the arc, which required him to additionally bend his legs (Fig. 2).
+When entering a steep section, the athlete increased his forward lean, his stance is distinguished by the free position of his arms, moving them forward with a light, pendulum movement of the sticks, usually ending with a short-term injection (in this case, without it).
+The overall pattern of the upper body is almost the same in all poses and gives the impression of a closed stance.
+But this is a feature of the modern technique of turning in giant slalom - without pronounced lateral flexion in the lumbopelvic region, on an almost straightened outside leg, during cut sliding.
+This is something common that is now common to all the strongest skiers in the world.
+When pushing off (Fig. 3), he transfers his body weight simultaneously with the step from the outside to the left ski extended forward.
+Pulling up the outer ski begins with lifting the toe off; for this, it ends with a push through the heel, but without squatting.
+As a result, in FIG. 3 and 4 he finds himself in a better position, completely in control of his body and skis.
+Continuing to slide for some moment on the outer edge of the left ski, he gradually turns it onto the inner edge - thus, in conjunction with the arcs (Fig. 4 and 5), he carries out a full cycle of flat-cut sliding.

 Rice.
-93. Carved turn with a wide abduction of the outer ski and a soft transfer to the inner
+93. Carved turn with a wide retraction of the outer ski and a soft transfer to the inner one

 Rice.
 94. Typical execution of turns in giant slalom